Xilinx/Vitis-Tutorials/docs/getting-started-rtl-kernels/README.md

 ### Additional Information

-For more information on the interface requirements for a Vitis core development kit kernel, refer to the _Requirements of an RTL Kernel_ section in _Developing Applications_ .
+For more information on the interface requirements for a Vitis core development kit kernel, refer to the [Requirements of an RTL Kernel](https://www.xilinx.com/html_docs/xilinx2019_2/vitis_doc/Chunk1162648188.html#qbh1504034323531).

 ## Vector-Accumulate RTL IP